lapraskwan/Ultimate-Tic-Tac-Toe/README.md

 I also implemented a heuristic version of UCT MC-RAVE.
 The win rate against pure MCTS does improve, but the agent becomes too slow.

-In the next stage, I am going to try out MCTS solver, and then use neural networks to further improve the AI.
 Result of 100 game(s) hmcrave vs mcts
 Played as both players for 50 times each
 Number of simulations per move:  1000
 Win (Player 1):  57
 Draw:  11
 Loss:  32

+After that, I implemented the MCTS Solver described by M. H. M. Winands, Y. Bjo ̈rnsson, and J.-T. Saito in their paper “Monte-Carlo Tree Search Solver”.
+The result is promising:
+Result of 100 game(s) mctss vs mcts
+Played as both player for 50 games
+Number of simulations per move:  1000
+Win (Player 1):  48
+Draw:  25
+Loss:  27

+In the next step, I am going to try out neural networks for futher improvements.

 ## Sample Game Board and Result
 ```